 So, if a person runs a sole proprietorship, we say that they work for themselves.
 They are not under anyone else’s authority and have maximum freedom in managing their affairs and doing their work.

-Also, because they are the sole owner of their businesses, they earn all the profits of that business and must absorb all the losses, if there are any.
+Also, because they are the sole owner of their business, they earn all the profits of that business and must absorb all the losses, if there are any.

 Careful!
 Sometimes it is hard to tell the difference between self-employed workers and employees.